Jesse Howerton - Obituary

-Born in Long Lane, Missouri, Jesse lived in Weslaco since the early 2000s.
+Born in Long Lane, Missouri, Jesse lived in Weslaco, Texas since the early 2000s.

 He is preceded in death by his parents, Mary Edith and Ira Howerton; and five siblings.